ibinti/ibi-the-watch-cat/README.md

 **todos:**

-ibi needs a vision feedback for mouse position
+ibi needs a vision feedback for model training

 ibi needs a robot arm camera or robotic camera system